-When looking for a job in public relations, like any job application, it is important that you give enough information to your future boss that demonstrates your skills, your qualifications as well as your hobbies and interests.
-Whilst public relations is a varied profession, many graduates who apply to an agency have very little understanding as to what constitutes corporate or B2B PR roles.
+When looking for a job in public relations, like any job application, you must give enough information to your future boss that demonstrates your skills, qualifications, and hobbies, and interests.
+While public relations is a varied profession, many graduates who apply to an agency have very little understanding of what corporate or B2B PR roles comprise.
 Most individuals understand what consumer PR is as they are exposed to consumer marketing through the media, yet, there are huge opportunities with corporate PR that can be revealed through some good research and looking in the right places.

 PR is all about managing reputation.
 When you begin your applications for corporate PR, demonstrating your awareness of this, and how you understand the market, is paramount.